ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/etl-tools/dbt/dbt-incremental-model.md

     INSERT INTO imdb.actors VALUES (845466, 'Clicky', 'McClickHouse', 'M');
     ```

-4. Let's star Clicky in 910 random movies:
+4. Let's have Clicky star in 910 random movies:

     ```sql
     INSERT INTO imdb.roles